What Are Orthotics?

 Casual: Casual orthotics are used for general walking and prolonged standing.
 They can be worn in a wide variety of everyday footwear, while supporting the arch and stabilizing the heels.

 Diabetic: Diabetic orthotics are designed to off-load pressure points on the bottom of feet for people with high risk of foot ulceration.
 Diabetic orthotics decrease plantar pressure, reduce shearing forces and shock, redistribute force, and limit abnormal pronation.
 Note: It is important to have diabetic orthotics checked regularly for signs of deterioration.
 Once an orthotic has worn out, it will no longer provide the necessary pressure reduction.
+You can easily book an appointment with our licensed chiropodist on our website or by calling 416-769-FEET (3338)

 Pediatric: Pediatric orthotics work to accommodate children under the age of 17 with foot problems and/or ankle problems such as severe pronation and flat feet.
 Pediatric orthotics will help to prevent further damage and slow down the progression of biomechanical abnormality.